sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 ### Existing Features <a name="ExistingFeatures"></a>

-All pages across the website include the same `<header`, `<nav>` and `<footer>`.
+All pages across the website include the same `<nav>` and `<footer>`.

-##### Navbar <a name="Navbar"></a>
+##### Navigation bar <a name="Navigationbar"></a>

 - The navigation menu is fixed on the top thus facilitating the access of the navigation from anywhere on the website without having to scroll.
 - The *active* page is highlighted with the `class="active"` attribute which will changes the appearance of the page name in the navigation menu.
 Hence indicating the user the current page they are visiting.
-- Band's logo link reload the Home page.
+- Clicking on the Band's logo link reloads the Home page.
-- Links to all the other pages allows the user to navigate smoothly between pages.
+- Links to all the other pages allow the user to navigate smoothly between pages.
 - Each menu item is linked to the relevant page with the same name.
-- In mobile view the navbar is collapsed allowing the users more space on the screen.
-The users can click on the “hamburger” icon and still receive the full menu as a drop down function.
+- In mobile view the navigation bar is collapsed allowing the users more space on the screen.
+The users can click on the collapsed menu icon and still receive the full menu as a drop down function.

 ##### Footer <a name="Footer"></a>